apetrovic6/nix-wrapper-modules/README.md

 - `filesToPatch`: List of file paths (glob patterns) to patch for self-references (default: `["share/applications/*.desktop"]`)
 - `filesToExclude`: List of file paths (glob patterns) to exclude from the wrapped package (default: `[]`)
 - `wrapper`: The resulting wrapped package (read-only, auto-generated from other options)
-- `extend`: Function to extend the configuration with additional modules (read-only)
+- `apply`: Function to extend the configuration with additional modules (read-only)

 Custom types:
 - `wlib.types.file`: File type with `content` and `path` options